PimAkker/Blender-Video-Showcase/README.md

 # Blender animations

-This is a repository to show of some of my animations made using Blender used to either visualize a concept or draw intereset from a viewer.
-I use my Blender skills to make sometimes boring or hard to understand interesting and understandable.
+This is a repository to show of some of my animations made using Blender used to either visualize a concept or draw interest from a viewer.
+I use my Blender skills to make sometimes boring or hard-to-understand interesting and understandable.

 # Animations I made for my master thesis: